 A silviculture system covers all management activities related to growing forests – from early planning through harvesting, replanting and tending the new forest.
 Silviculture is the art and science of controlling the establishment, growth, composition, and quality of forest vegetation for the full range of forest resource objectives.
 The policy guideline for silviculture in Canada is sustaining environmental and economic values for the future.
 Canada’s forest management policies and practices are among the most stringent in the world.

 Since 1949, forest companies have been legally mandated to reforest harvested areas.
 Reforestation must occur within two years of harvesting.
-Tree planting operations typically occur between May and August, when conditions are right to plant trees and promote their survival through the winter months.
-Forest companies monitor trees for up to 14 years after planting, and conduct all work needed to help ensure survival to full maturity and successful forest renewal.
+Tree planting operations and promote their survival through the winter months.
+Forest companies monitor trees for up to 14 years after planting.
 In most cases, the logging companies are required to regrow at least two trees for every one they harvest.
-Sometimes companies plant 5 or 6 trees for every harvested tree.
-The reason for this is that many of the seedlings may not survive their first few years, so planting extra trees ensures that enough will survive to replace what is harvested.
+Sometimes companies plant five or six trees for every harvested tree so that enough will survive to replace those harvested.

-If we only had old trees in our forest, it wouldn’t be very healthy or diverse.
+If a forest had only trees, it would be neither healthy nor diverse.
 In the picture above, you can see patches of forest that are at very different stages of growth.
 There are older trees which provide habitat for the wild animals and there are young trees too.

 Forest harvesting involves cutting trees and delivering them to sawmills, pulp mills and other wood-processing plants.
 The operations include road construction, logging and log transportation.
 Years of planning go into deciding when and which parts of the forest will be harvested and how this will occur, all to ensure that these activities are carried out in a manner consistent with protecting social and environmental values.
 The specifics of forest harvesting would depend on the region and type of forest.